MC$^2$: Towards Transparent and Culturally-Aware NLP for Minority Languages in China: Corpus Details

-\paragraph{Deduplication} The websites in minority languages often repost from each other, which leads to a high duplication rate in our corpus.
-We thus use a combination of multiple deduplication methods.
-Specifically, we first discard the web pages from different sources with the same URLs.
+\paragraph{Deduplication} We first discard the web pages from different sources with the same URLs.
 We then adopt both exact and fuzzy deduplication.
 For exact deduplication, we use the SHA-256 hash function to calculate the hash value of each web page's content and keep only one page for the pages with the same hash value.
 For fuzzy deduplication, we remove similar web pages by applying MinHash~\cite{666900}: for each page, we compute the minhash values and measure its approximate similarity with other pages, removing pairs whose minhash values are the same in at least one bucket.
 We use the same parameters as \citet{lee-etal-2022-deduplicating}: $n = 5$ (5-grams), $b = 450$, and $r = 20$.

-\paragraph{Filtering} We design the filtering rules mainly from the following aspects: \begin{itemize} \item Repetition: We remove the documents that have a high ratio of paragraph repetition or n-gram repetition. \item Document Length: We remove the documents whose lengths are below the threshold. \item Unexpected Character: We remove the document whose ratios of the characters in the target language are below the threshold. \end{itemize} Note that the hyperparameters in the heuristic for filtering English corpora are not necessarily applicable to low-resource languages due to the difference in encodings and linguistic characteristics.
+\paragraph{Filtering} We use the following rules: \begin{itemize} \item Repetition: We remove the documents that have a high ratio of paragraph repetition or n-gram repetition. \item Document Length: We remove the documents whose lengths are below the threshold. \item Unexpected Character: We remove the document whose ratios of the characters in the target language are below the threshold. \end{itemize} Note that the hyperparameters in the heuristic for filtering English corpora are not necessarily applicable to low-resource languages due to the difference in encodings and linguistic characteristics.
 One needs to decide the hyperparameters for each language respectively.

-We additionally make efforts to remove private information from the corpus.
-We use heuristics to identify emails, telephone numbers, and Resident Identity Card numbers.
-We replace them with special tokens, i.e., \texttt{[email]}, \texttt{[phone]}, and \texttt{[idcard]}.

-After the deduplication and filtering, we obtain 2.22G Tibetan, 736M Uyghur, 937M Kazakh, and 874M Mongolian texts, which compose the current version of MC$^\text{2}$.
-As MC$^\text{2}$ is designed to be an ever-increasing corpus, we will update it periodically with newly-collected data.